akjcs/sales-discount-calculation/readme.md

 ## How to run application

-Through these two test class,run class with junit,also main method is defined to run the application
+Through these two test class,run class with junit also main method is defined to run the application

 * Test class PremiumBillingDiscountServiceImplTest
 * Test class RegularBillingDiscountServiceImplTest

-these two class covered all the user case written into the problem statement
+these two class covered all the use cases written into the problem statement